 If you think of morning as the ideal meditation time, you’re not alone.
 A 2019 survey found that of 2,000 Americans, 36% considered meditation essential to an ideal morning; more people would rather meditate first thing in the morning than read the news (31%) or do yoga (24%), and only 4% more would exercise (40%).
 (Note: This poll was done by Thermador, a luxury appliance brand, which likely affected the numbers.)

-Committing to just Frontiers in Public Health “Effects of Mindfulness Exercise Guided by a Smartphone App on Negative Emotions and Stress in Non-Clinical Populations: A Systematic Review and Meta-Analysis” View Source of slow, intentional breathing can be pivotal in improving your focus and concentration.
+Committing to just five minutes Frontiers in Public Health “Effects of Mindfulness Exercise Guided by a Smartphone App on Negative Emotions and Stress in Non-Clinical Populations: A Systematic Review and Meta-Analysis” View Source of slow, intentional breathing can be pivotal in improving your focus and concentration.
 Adding this practice to your regular morning routine can help you approach the day with a little more awareness.

 “Morning meditation comes with additional benefits because it sets the tone for the day and interruptions are less likely to occur,” says Allison Forti, an associate director of online counseling programs at Wake Forest University.
 “Since cortisol levels are highest in the morning, morning meditation can also soothe the mind and body.”